huawenyu/Linux-Programming-Exercise-apue2e/exercise/socket/compare.md

 If all the items above aren't true, you should be better served by using _poll_ instead.

+## libevent

-[libebent][5] is a library which wraps the polling methods listed in this article (and some others) in an uniform API.Its main advantage is that it allows you to write the code once and compile and run it on many operating systems without the need to change the code.
+[libevent][5] is a library which wraps the polling methods listed in this article (and some others) in an uniform API.Its main advantage is that it allows you to write the code once and compile and run it on many operating systems without the need to change the code.
 It is important to understand that libevent it is just a wrapper built on top of the existing polling methods, and therefore it inherits the issues those polling methods have.
 It will not make _select_ supporting more than 1024 sockets on Linux or allow _epoll_ to modify the polling events without a syscall/context switch.
 Therefore it is still important to understand each method's pros and cons.

 Having to provide access to the functionality from the dramatically different methods, libevent has a rather complex API which is much more difficult to use than _poll_ or even _epoll_.
 It is however easier to use libevent than to write two separate backends if you need to support FreeBSD (epoll and kqueue).
 Hence it is a viable alternative which should be considered if: